 Do not store jobs on the printer any longer than necessary.
 Set the hard drive to erase print jobs, scans, and faxes once complete.

-Use pull printing for any printer that prints Level 1 data
+Use pull printing, swipe cards or departmental codes for any printer that prints Level 1 data.

 Remove and destroy hard drives when retiring machines